Orlando Health/Amtrak station

 Orlando Health/Amtrak station, also known as Orlando station, is a train station in Orlando, Florida.
 It is served by Amtrak, the national railroad passenger system of the United States, and SunRail, the commuter rail service of Greater Orlando, as well as local and intercity buses.
-It serves Amtrak's Silver Meteor and Silver Star lines.
+It serves Amtrak's Silver Meteor and Floridian lines.
 Built in 1926, the historic station is located in Downtown Orlando approximately one mile south of the central business district, near the campus of Orlando Health.
 Serving 160,442 passengers at last measure in 2013, The station is Amtrak's fifth busiest in the Southeastern United States; it is the second busiest Amtrak station in Florida, behind the Sanford station of the Auto Train.

 History

 The station was built in 1926 by A.M.
-Griffin and W. T. Hadlow for the Atlantic Coast Line Railroad.
+Griffin and W. T. Hadlow for the Atlantic Coast Line Railroad (ACL).
 The building was designed in the Spanish Mission style.
 It became part of the Seaboard Coast Line Railroad after the Coast line merged with the Seaboard Air Line Railroad in 1967.